 - Byte Code (. pyc) will be shipped to PVM.
 It executes the code.

 Below are the lists of points; describe the comparisons:

 |Code||Longer lines of code as compared to Python

-In Java you must define particular block using curly braces without it code won’t work.
+In Java, you must define a particular block using curly braces; without it, code won’t work.

-In python, you have never seen a sight of curly braces but indentation is mandatory in python.
-Indentation also improves readability of code.
+In python, you have never seen a sight of curly braces, but indentation is mandatory in python.
+Indentation also improves the readability of code.

-From above discussion, we can conclude that both Java and Python languages have their own benefits.
-It really is up to you to opt a particular language for your project.
+From the above discussion, we can conclude that both Java and Python languages have their own benefits.
+It really is up to you to opt for a particular language for your project.
 Where Python is simple and succinct, Java is quick and more portable.
 While Python codes are dynamically-coded, Java is statically-coded.
 Python’s future is very glaring from where we see and presume that its future is assertive.
-Python is far from perfect but if we say that python is a future and emerging language than we have to agree that Java is present, it’s APIs are widely used.
+Python is far from perfect, but if we say that python is a future and emerging language, then we have to agree that Java is present, its APIs are widely used.

 Both Java and Python are powerful in their own areas.
-Both Java and Python languages are related to accessibility, so companies, departments, and developers are best to keep a mind open when it comes to taking a decision.
+Both Java and Python languages are related to accessibility, so companies, departments, and developers are best to keep a mind open when deciding.

 This has been a guide to Differences Between Java vs Python, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
 You may also look at the following articles to learn more –